CARE – Center for Altruism Research and Education

 Stories of CARE in action

 These are not statistics.
-These are neighbors, fathers, widows — real people whose lives have changed because someone chose to give.
+These are neighbors in our community — real people whose lives have changed because someone chose to give.

 CARE Responds to a Medical Emergency